 As we have indicated in the introduction, we have consulted a large set of language documents to eventually synthesize a unified format.
 For reasons of scalability, we have selected a smaller set of documents which we use here to present the results of our reverse-engineering efforts and to prepare the synthesis of a unified format for language documents.
-The reference set of documents has been chosen for its diversity.
-Table 1 shows some basic metadata about the language documents for the reference set.
-We describe the reference set in more detail as follows:
+The control group of documents has been chosen for its diversity.
+Table 1 shows some basic metadata about the language documents for the control group.
+Here is a short description of the control group: